-No low-carb flour, REAL sugar, and pure Wisconsin butter.
-This from the girl who swears that she'll be "fit by 50"?
+This lemon poppy seed bread has no low-carb flour, real cane sugar, and pure Wisconsin butter.
+This from the girl who swears that she’s trying to lose 50 pounds?!

-There's nothing fancy at all about this recipe...it's just pure lemony goodness with little crunch of poppy seeds every now and then.
-Oh, and just to keep the calories indulgent, I topped it off with a simple lemon glaze and some poppy seeds for garnish.
+There’s nothing fancy at all about this recipe – it’s just pure lemony goodness with little crunch of poppy seeds every now and then.
+Just to keep the calories indulgent, there is a simple lemon glaze and some poppy seeds on top.

 - 2 cups all-purpose flour